 Joshua Tree could be a little rough for first-timers.
 There’s no water or electricity, and it was actually our first time camping without power.
 If you don’t have a great site and it’s your first time, it could put a damper on the whole experience.

 “This may well be the turning point,” Jack said.
 “We’ll look back on this and say ‘that’s when things got good.’”

 “This is when we decided we loved camping,” Gina agreed.

 Visiting Joshua Tree National Park

-Located in southern California, Joshua Tree National Park encompasses two separate deserts: the Mojave to the north and west and the Colorado to the south and east.
-To the north of the park is the town of Twentynine Palms, and to the south is the Salton Sea.
+Located in southern California, Joshua Tree National Park is a unique experience that encompasses two separate deserts: the Mojave to the north and west, with higher elevations, and the Colorado’s lower elevations to the south and east.
+To the north of the park is the town of Twentynine Palms, and to the south is the Salton Sea and Palm Springs.

-Joshua Tree National Park is 800,000 acres and is known for hiking, camping, birding, and its dark skies at night.
-It’s open year round.
+Joshua Tree National Park is 800,000 acres and is known for its rock formations as well as the namesake trees.